 Visit Plan an Event to find out more about hosting an event on the Scioto Mile.

 ARE THERE PUBLIC RESTROOMS ON THE SCIOTO MILE?

-Yes, large restrooms and changing facilities are located in Bicentennial Park.
-Restroom hours are as follows:
+Yes, during the summer months, large restrooms and changing facilities are available in Bicentennial Park.

 IS FOOD AVAILABLE ALONG THE SCIOTO MILE?